enrico-gonzales/java-tech-task/README.md

 * GET _/recipe?excludedIngredient=_ to fetch a list of recipes not including any of the given ingredients by name (_excludedIngredient_ accepts multiple values, e.g.: _/recipe?excludedIngredient=Milk&excludedIngredient=Bread_)

+### Assumptions:

+* the "ingredient" table was defined to allow for null dates; these will be considered as "always-valid" (ingredients will never be considered past their "best before" or "use by" date if the relevant fields are set to null)

 ### Considerations on further refinements required in a real and complex scenario
 * domain objects / entities should be mapped to DTOs at least before leaving the controller layer, even though in the current context DTOs would most likely be merely mirrors of the relevant entities.